 A. Yes, we provide both J1 and H1B visas for applicants who match with us.
 The visa type depends on the individual resident's situation.
 Applicants usually continue on the type of visa they held during internship (provided to them by the Medicine departments either at our hospitals or at outside institutions).
 Partners has an International Office, whch handles visas and you are not required to retain a lawyer.

-If you have additional, unanswered questions, please, contact the program’s Education Programs Manager, Vanya Sagar, at firstname.lastname@example.org.
+If you have additional, unanswered questions, please, contact the program’s Administrative Director for Education, Vanya Sagar, at firstname.lastname@example.org.